sorbet/sorbet/website/docs/flow-sensitive.md

 that method expects, what their types are, or what the return type of that function is.

-It's possible that someday that Sorbet could support a limited form of `x.respond_to?(:foo)` when one of the component types of `x` is a type which has a known method called `foo`.
+It's possible that someday Sorbet could support a limited form of `x.respond_to?(:foo)` when one of the component types of `x` is a type which has a known method called `foo`.
 There is more information [in this issue](https://github.com/sorbet/sorbet/issues/3469), which details the